Extracting Persistent Clusters in Dynamic Data via M\"obius inversion: Details and Proofs

-\begin{theorem}[Complexity of computing $\dint^\mathrm{F}$] Fix $\rho\in(1,6)$.
-It is not possible to obtain a $\rho$ approximation to the distance $\dint^\mathrm{F}\big((X,\theta_X),(Y,\theta_Y)\big)$ between formigrams in time polynomial on $|X|,|Y|,|\mathrm{crit}(\theta_X)|$, $|\mathrm{crit}(\theta_Y)|$ unless $P=NP$. \end{theorem} \begin{proof} Pick any two dendrograms and invoke Proposition \ref{prop:ultra} to reduce the problem to the computation of the Gromov-Hausdorff distance between the ultrametric spaces associated to the dendrograms.
+\begin{proof} Pick any two dendrograms and invoke Proposition \ref{prop:ultra} to reduce the problem to the computation of the Gromov-Hausdorff distance between the ultra-pseudometric spaces associated to the dendrograms.
 The rest of the proof follows along the same lines as that of Theorem \ref{thm:DG metric-complexity}. \end{proof}